sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 ![Add new entry button](/img/keepassxc-blank-add-new-entry.png)

 We'll be presented with an interface to create our new entry.
-Let's fill in a title (Reddit), Username (our Reddit username), our Reddit password (Password) twice, and then the URL of the site (https://www.reddit.com), which you can of course paste in.
+Let's fill in a title (Reddit), Username (our Reddit username), our Reddit password twice, and then the URL of the site (https://www.reddit.com), which you can of course paste in.

 ![Our first entry](/img/keepassxc-entry-creation.gif)

 If you want to view your password, you can click the button with the eye icon on the right.

 Note that KeePassXC has the ability to generate random passwords for us, which we can do by clicking the black die icon.
-We'll go over that below, but for now let's pretend we're simply storing your existing password.
+We'll go over that below, but for now let's pretend we're simply storing your existing password that you hopefully know by heart (but won't have to for much longer!).

 Once we've filled in this basic information, we'll click the OK button to save these changes to our database.
 We'll now see our new entry in our database.